schuchard/kevinschuchard.com-2023/src/pages/blog/2019-12-10-cypress-gatsby.md

 > `cy.visit()` requires the response code to be `2xx` after following redirects.

 Assuming your test passes you can begin testing your application with Cypress!
+I have a similar configuration for this [site](https://github.com/schuchard/kevinschuchard.com) that ensures routes are working and elements are rendering as expected on every build.